UltraBorsch/RayTracer/README.md

 # Known Issues
    * Bugs with some quadrics.
 Notably, elliptic cones clearly work but ellipsoids do not look like ellipsoids.
    * Potential visual bug with AABBs.
 Certain faces sometimes stop rendering at certain angles.
 I have noticed it specifically with the faces perpendicular to the y-axis, but does not happen always.
-   * On low resolutions, antialiasing can sometimes leave artifacts.